-Do note that SecureAPlus will automatically disable Universal AV upload if any application is currently and actively in full-screen when Game Mode is enabled.
-There is no need for the user to manually disable the auto upload of the sample file when Game Mode is already turned on.
+Do note that SecureAPlus will automatically disable Universal AV upload if any application is currently and actively in full-screen when Do Not Disturb Mode is enabled.
+There is no need for the user to manually disable the auto-upload of the sample file when Do Not Disturb Mode is already turned on.

-Follow these instructions to manually disable or enable the upload (when Game Mode is not turned on):
+Follow these instructions to manually disable or enable the upload (when Do Not Disturb Mode is not turned on):

 Launch SecureAPlus > App Settings > Universal AV

 Turn off the Auto Upload Sample File to disable automatic upload of sample files.
 Please note that for paid users, Auto Upload Sample File can be turned off permanently and the user may choose the type of file to be uploaded from the drop-down below.
 Users may select either Executable files, Any type of files or Executable script files.
 With this option, users can choose the file type that they feel most comfortable with to be uploaded to our server.

 Alongside Auto Upload Sample File, there are also two other features that users are able to adjust in Universal AV Settings.
 Firstly, by default, the Daily Upload Limit is set to 1GB.
 You may scroll the Daily Upload Limit left to right to adjust the limit accordingly .

 When the Total number of bytes uploaded today reaches the limit set under Daily upload limit (Eg: 10MB/100MB/1GB/Unlimited), the number of hashes will still be uploaded but the number of sample files will not be uploaded.
 It will try to submit your files to the server next time if it does not exceed the daily upload limit.